Al Poco Giorno e al gran cerchio d'ombra by Dante Alighieri

 Frozen like snow beneath the shadow;

-She is not moved much like a stone
+She is unmoved much like a stone

 By the sweet season that warms the hills

-And makes them turn from white to green
+And converts them from white to green

 Because it covers them with flowers and grass.

 When she wears her garland made of grass

 For she weaves with beauty yellow and green